cdemetriadis/Thrustmaster-T300-Steering-Wheel-Emulator/README.md

 :link: Take a look at the [**Final Diagram Layout & Board**](board.md).

 ---
+## Installing & Running
+If you've got everything wired and connected as the diagram shows, you will probably be all set to use the steering wheel.

 ### Dependencies
 To compile the Arduino Sketch you will need to have these libraries installed:

 * **EEPROM.h** - EEPROM library for storing settings